Archibald McBryde

-Archibald McBryde (September 28, 1766 – February 15, 1837) was a Congressional Representative from North Carolina.
+Archibald McBryde (September 28, 1766 – February 15, 1837) was a Scottish-born American politician who was a Congressional Representative from North Carolina's 7th congressional district.

+Biography

-He was born in Wigtownshire, Scotland, immigrated at an early age with his parents, and settled in Carbonton, North Carolina.
+He was born in Wigtownshire, Scotland to James McBryde (1737 – 1783) and Janet McMiken McBryde (1736 – 1814).
+He immigrated in 1775 with his parents and siblings and settled in Carbonton, North Carolina aboard the ship Jackie (formerly the Stanraer).

 McBryde studied under private teachers and later studied law.
-He was admitted to the bar and served as clerk of the superior court of Moore County 1792–1816.
-McBryde was elected as a Federalist to the Eleventh and Twelfth Congresses (March 4, 1809 – March 3, 1813) and as a member of the North Carolina General Assembly in 1813 and 1814.
+He was admitted to the bar and served as clerk of the superior court of Moore County between 1792 and 1816.
+He had previously served as the deputy clerk of Moore County between 1790 and 1792, and as justice of the peace of Moore County between 1792 and 1808.
+McBryde was elected as a Federalist to the Eleventh and Twelfth Congresses (March 4, 1809 – March 3, 1813).
+During his terms he joined other North Carolinians in opposition to James Madison's foreign trade policies and voted against the declaration of war against Great Britain prior to the War of 1812.
+He was later elected as a senator of the North Carolina General Assembly in 1813 and 1814.

 After office, McBryde resumed his law practice until he died in 1837 in Carbonton and was interred in Farrar Cemetery.
 McBryde's death date is often given as February 1836.
 However, records from the NC Supreme Court indicate he was alive in September 1836.
 An 1841 statement written by McBryde's wife supports a February 1837 death date, as well.

+Personal life and family

+McBryde married Lydia Ramsey (1777 – 1861), daughter of Colonel John Ambrose Ramsey, who was then the county clerk of Chatham County, and Sarah Elizabeth Birdsong, in 1796.
+Archibald and Lydia had ten children who survived infancy.